ishandvd/Part-II-Notes/Hoare Logic and Model Checking/Hoare Logic Definitions.md

 ## Lecture 3

 ##### Dynamic Semantics
-Explains the dynamic execution of [[Definitions#Partial Correctness Triple]].
+Explains the dynamic execution of [[Hoare Logic Definitions#Partial Correctness Triple]].
 Uses the small-step operational semantics used in IB semantics.

 ##### Safety